SU_A_20

 [i] You like to cook?

-[r] Yes, I like to cook.
-I also like to read, and I like to surf the internet.
+[r] Yes I like to cook.
+I also like to read, And like to surf the internet.

 [i] Do you remember what your earliest memory is?

-[r] Yes, when I was little, I started my first year.
-That was really a year for me, I wanted to start learning to write and read.
-I was always first in my class.
+[r] Yes when I was little I started with my first year to learn.
+That was really a year for me, I wanted to start writing and reading.
+I was always the first in my class.

 [i] A good student?

 [r] Yes, very good.
 That was in 1996.
-On the other hand, it was also a bad year for me, because my daddy died then.
+On the other hand, that was also a bad year for me, Because my dad died then.

 [r] Yes, in ’96.
 I was in the first year.